![]() A while back I was talking with my friend, Maurice Thibault, a Parelli 4-Star Senior

 opportunity that backing helps our horse become better at everything else.
 There are many reasons why, and that’s for another

 discussion.
-When asking for a backup I do my best, which means I don’t make it
+When asking for a backup I do my best, Maurice and I

 both have noted that the best of techniques may not provide you with a soft